serengil/deepface/README.md

 **Passing pre-built face recognition models**

 You can build models once and pass to deepface functions as well.
 This speeds you up if you are going to call deepface several times.
+Consider this approach if you are going to call deepface functions in a for loop.

 ```python
 #face recognition